-Proposers will have had the opportunity to submit an initial round of questions and inquiries regarding this RFP on or before the date(s) set forth in Table 2.
-March 20, 2024.
-KYTC will postposted those questions and answers to the Kentucky Vendor Self Service website.
-KYTC may revise the RFP in the form of an Addendum in response to question, in KYTC's sole discretion. as Addendum No. 1 on March 28, 2024.
-The RFP has been updated as of Addendum No. 2 to reflect certain of KYTC's responses to the initial round of questions and other programmatic updates.
+Proposers will havehad the opportunity to submit onea round of questions and inquiries regarding this RFP on or before the date specified in Table 2.
+KYTC will posthas posted those questions and answers to the Kentucky Vendor Self Service website as ana part of this Addendum.
+KYTC may revise #1 on October 9, 2024.
+The RFP in the formhas been updated as of anthis Addendum in response#1 to questions, inreflect certain of KYTC's sole direction.responses to the initial round of question and other programmatic updates.